 Instructions

-- In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
+- In a small bowl, using a spoon, mix together the 1 heaping tablespoon cornstarch and 1.5 tablespoons water until thin and watery.
 It will be thick and tacky at first.
-Set aside.

-- Still on low speed, beat the gluten free flour mixture into the wet ingredients, a little at a time until just combined.
+- Still on low speed, slowly beat in the gluten free flour mixture a third at a time until just combined.
+Use a spatula to scrape down the sides of the bowl.

-- In the meantime, preheat the oven to 350 degrees Fahrenheit.
+- Place the dough in a freezer safe bowl and pop the entire bowl of dough in the freezer, uncovered, for 15 min.
+While the dough is chilling, preheat your oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Set aside.

 - Pour the extra 2 tablespoons of sprinkles into a small bowl.
 Press the top of each dough ball into the sprinkles and gently press the sprinkles down with your hand to make sure they stick to the dough.

-- Bake the cookies in the middle rack for 13 minutes until golden on the bottoms.
-You can check carefully with a cookie spatula.
+- Place the cookies on the baking sheet about 4 inches apart.
+Bake the cookies in the center rack of the oven at 350 degrees Fahrenheit for 13 minutes until golden on the bottoms.
+You can carefully use a cookie spatula to check.

 John